 - Make sure your router is forwarding port 8333 to your Synology Disk Station.

-- Check and see if your node is reachable from the outside internet.
-Here is a great free tool for checking.
+- Check and see if your node is reachable from the outside via the Internet.
+This is a great free tool for checking.

 How can I connect the Docker package to my bitcoin wallet?
 At the moment you can’t connect the Docker app to your bitcoin wallet.
-To make it work like a charm, you need to wait for the 7.0 DSM operational System.
+To make it work like a charm, you need to wait for DSM 7.0 to come out.